iainhouston/iainhouston.github.io/_posts/2019-12-10-DrupalVM-for-BAPC.markdown

       - Version Constraint: 0.21
     Developer Edition of Mozilla Firefox 72.0b
     ```

-    Errors: My experience over several years of using Drupal-VM shows that unexplained provisioning errors can often disappear after you are sure you have upgraded to the latest of each of `ansible`; `vagrant`; and `VirtalBox`.
+    Errors ahead?: My experience over several years of using Drupal-VM shows that unexplained provisioning errors can often disappear after you are sure you have upgraded to the latest of each of `ansible`; `vagrant`; and `VirtalBox`.

 2. **Key environment variable**